someobserver/recurgence/pathologies/index.md

 These are meaning structures so stable and monolithic they refuse to be moved, regardless of the information.
 Think: political ideologies that explain away contradictory information until their own cognitive dissonance finally reaches a breaking point, forcing meaning to reorganize.
 Cults land squarely here as well, particularly ones that require disengagement from others and a refusal to integrate updated empirical knowledge.

-Often, these *feel* strong and coherent from the inside, until—*poof*—they don't.
-It's when reality requires reference that their brittleness begins to show, or coherence reorganizes entirely.
 This mode is *usually* pretty identifiable to a reasonable outside observer.
+Often, these *feel* strong and coherent from the inside, until **`click`** all of a sudden the veil drops.
+It's when reality requires reference that their brittleness either starts to show, or coherence finally reorganizes entirely.

 **Signatures**: